17SABT71M3/ffstr.bat/README.md

 <br><b>limitation</b> Cannot work with a string containing double quotes `"`

 ### Why the `FINDSTR` handle is used
 Using this extra parameter/option gives us the freedom to use the different `Findstr` handles such as `/c` and `/i`.
 Remember if `/c` is used in combination with `/r` like `/rc` then the matching is a mix of literal string and regex.
-This is particularly useful but you should know more about the workings of the `Findstr` Regex on that.
+This is particularly useful but you should know more about the workings of the `Findstr` Regex.
 (See: <a href="#findstr">testing using Findstr</a>)

 ### Regex Substitutes
 This particular batch script has built-in substitutes for `findstr`'s REGEX certain short comings. in particular, capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes there are certain shortcomings.
 Example-